melowntech/workshop/tutorials/frontend/gpx-viewer.rst

     geodata = map.createGeodata();

 Now we can add some points.
 Note that we are using 'float' height which defines height above terrain.
 If we had elevation data we could use 'fix' height which has no relation to the terrain.
-The point can also be assigned properties which can be accessed by `geodata styles <https://github.com/Melown/vts-browser-js/wiki/VTS-Geodata-Format#geo-layer-styles-structure>`_.
+The point can also be assigned properties which can be accessed by `geodata styles`_.

 ::